Bir-Paragliding-Community/Bircom/partners.md

 * [Ketan Padegaonkar](https://github.com/ketan) for offering to host the cloud infrastructure to run the [tracker website](https://tracker.bircom.in) and MQTT server at `mqtt.bircom.in`.
 * Manoj Shetty, Treasurer at [Paragliding Associaiton of India](https://www.paraglidingassociationofindia.org/) for helping operate the fund raiser that allows us to buy the initial equipment.

-# Volunteers

-The following volunteers have contributed their efforts and time.
-In no particular order.

-* Jigish Gohil, for volunteering to configure devices for pilots, making educational videos to help onboard users
-* [Ketan Padegaonkar](https://github.com/ketan) for building the open source tracker website [tracker website](https://tracker.bircom.in) on [github](https://github.com/ketan/paragliding-meshmap)
-* Badari Duddupudi, for helping spread the word about meshtastic on his [youtube channel](https://youtu.be/LILYWKAdFDo)